 Volunteers will be trained how to respond to a disclosure by a child and their duties and responsibilities for appropriate information sharing and for following the correct procedures for referring any Safeguarding concerns.

 Schools will invite ABC to read volunteers to participate in further Safeguarding refresher training, as provided by the school for its own staff and/or volunteers.
 ABC to read volunteers should respond positively to such invitations, unless there is a genuine reason to decline.
 As part of the annual visit, fieldworkers will check that each volunteer’s safeguarding training is up-to-date and collect copies of any relevant certificates.
-Where a volunteer’s last safeguarding training took place more than three years previously, or where that three-year anniversary is approaching, the fieldworker will contact the ABC to read office for further advice on how to proceed.
-In this case, the volunteer may be required to complete alternative, approved online safeguarding training or to attend a course specified by ABC to read.
+Where a volunteer’s last safeguarding training took place more than three years previously, or where that three-year anniversary is approaching, ABC to read will decide how best how to proceed.
+For example, the volunteer may be required to complete alternative, approved online safeguarding training or to attend a course specified by ABC to read.

 ABC to read staff must attend initial and refresher Safeguarding Training appropriate to their job description.

 Recruitment and Selection